Strong Secrecy from Channel Resolvability: Notation

-As we will see, the spectral-sup and spectral-inf mutual information and entropy rates also play fundamental roles in the analysis of secure communications, and many results combine these quantities in various ways.
+The spectral-sup and spectral-inf mutual information and entropy rates play a fundamental role in the analysis of reliable communication and randomness generation~\cite{Verdu1994,Han1993,Vembu1995}.
+They also play a role in the analysis of secure communications, and our results combine these quantities in various ways.